baconpaul/BaconPlugs/README.md

 # BaconPlugs

-BaconPlugs are my set (currently of size 4) of EuroRack style plugins for [VCVRack](http://www.vcvrack.com).
-The modules are mostly just me noodling around.
+BaconPlugs are my set of EuroRack style plugins for [VCVRack](http://www.vcvrack.com).
+The modules are mostly just me noodling around, but they sort of fall into two groups.
+One group deals with control voltage manipulation on 1v/oct signals and does things like gliss and musical quantization.
+The other are wierdo distortions and the like I am trying out.

-All the source is here, releases under an Apache 2.0 license.
+All the source is here, released under an Apache 2.0 license.
 You are free to use these modules as you see fit.
-If you happen to use them to make music, please do let me know, either here or by tagging me on twitter (@baconpaul).
+If you happen to use them to make music, please do let me know, either by raising an issue on this github or by tagging me on twitter (@baconpaul).

-I build regularly on MacOS and check that it builds on Linux from time to time.
+I build regularly on MacOS and check that the source builds on Linux from time to time.
+All the sample patches that I use to test and make the screenshots here are [available in the source distribution.](tree/master/patches) I will get around to a mac and linux binary distribution and push it to the community patch list soon.
+If you would like to volunteer to build, test, and package them for windows, please raise a github issue and we can figure out how to have that happen!

 ## HarMoNee